akcansoft/FFmpeg-Media-File-Converter/README.md

 1. Download or clone this repository.
 2. Ensure FFmpeg is installed and note its file path (e.g., `C:\Program Files\FFmpeg\bin\ffmpeg.exe`).
 3. Install AutoHotkey v2.0 if not already installed.
-4. Run the `FFmpegConverter-12.ahk` script using AutoHotkey.
+4. Run the `MediaFileConverter.ahk` script using AutoHotkey.

 ## Usage